silnrsi/pysilfont/docs/scripts.md

 An alternative profile can be specified with `--profile`.
 See examples/fbttfchecks.py for an example of a profile that amends the behaviour of ttfchecks.py.

 To see more details of results, use `--html HTMLFILE` to write an html file in the same format Font Bakery outputs.
 Pysilfont's standard logging parameters (-p scrlevel and -p loglevel) also change the level of information `psfrunfbchecks` outputs.

-NOTE - since this is a new command, its actions may change!

 ---